tiffym/Linked-List-Car-Rental-Management/readme.md

 - When the program runs for the first time, it should load data from initial txt files that contain at least 5 cars in each list (available, rented, and in repair).

 ### Files
-Part 1 consists of 6 files, as follows:
+The program consists of 4 files, as follows:

 1. **main.c**: Contains the `main()` function, which controls the flow of the program.
 2. **main.h**: Contains the structure definitions and function prototypes.
 3. **functions.c**: Contains all the function implementations that are called by the `main()` function.
+4. **makefile**
-4. **available.txt**: Contains a list of all cars available for rent.
+**available.txt**: Contains a list of all cars available for rent.
-5. **rented.txt**: Contains a list of all cars that have been rented.
+**rented.txt**: Contains a list of all cars that have been rented.
-6. **repair.txt**: Contains a list of all cars that are currently under repair.
+**repair.txt**: Contains a list of all cars that are currently under repair.

 ### Compiling the Program
 To compile and run the program, follow these steps: